Darainer/poker/Poker_design_doc.md

 Contra: non contiguous memory in the player hands will lead to slower sorting or comparison operations
 Neutral: such games will have very low performance and memory requirements relative to the hardware, therefore either option will be fine

-### Seperation of the player Hand from the Card Game and score evaluation
+### Separation of the player Hand from the Card Game and score evaluation
-Pro: Card Game logic is specific to each game and can be adapted to 5 card poker, texas holdem or other types of poker
+Pro: Card Game logic is specific to each game and can be adapted to 5 card poker, texas hold-em or other types of poker

+### Card game as parent class, allowing game dependent variation?
+how much common functionality is there? first do a poker game, then a second game and only then refactor into a parent class whatever is common.

+### scoring methods: game dependant, game independent?
+-> use free functions in a common namespace for the evaluation of specific hands like "pair", "three of a kind", "flush" etc